-The County Employees' and Officers' Annuity and Benefit Fund of Cook County ("CEABF" or "the Fund") provides pension and ancillary benefit payments to the active, retired and separated employees of the County.
-A Retirement Board comprised of retiree, employee, and appointed representatives is responsible for administering the Plan and providing oversight of the investment policy.
-This report presents the results of the actuarial valuation of the Plan benefits as of the valuation date of December 31, 2018.
+The County Employees' and Officers' Annuity and Benefit Fund of Cook County ("CEABF" or "the Fund" or "the Plan") provides pension and ancillary benefit payments to the active, retired and separated employees of the County.
+A Retirement Board comprised of retiree, employee, and appointed representatives is responsible for administering the Fund and providing oversight of the investment policy.
+This report presents the results of the actuarial valuation of the Fund benefits as of the valuation date of December 31, 2021.